ramya-lakkaraju/CODSOFT/Data_Science_Internship/Iris_Flower_Classification/README.md

 Iris Flower Classification

-This project is completed as part of the CodSoft Data Science Internship.
+This project classifies Iris flowers into different species using machine learning techniques as part of the CodSoft Data Science Internship.
-The objective of this task is to build a machine learning model to classify Iris flowers into different species based on their physical characteristics.

-Objective

-To predict the species of an Iris flower using sepal and petal measurements through a supervised machine learning approach.

 Dataset

-Source: Built-in Iris dataset from scikit-learn

-Number of samples: 150

-Number of features: 4 numerical features

-Target variable: Flower species (Setosa, Versicolor, Virginica)
+The dataset contains measurements of Iris flowers such as sepal length, sepal width, petal length, and petal width.

 Model Used

 Logistic Regression

-Suitable for multi-class classification problems

-Tools and Technologies
+Tools & Technologies

 Python
 Pandas
 Scikit-learn

-Workflow

-Loaded the Iris dataset using scikit-learn

-Converted the dataset into a pandas DataFrame

-Split the data into training and testing sets

-Trained a Logistic Regression classification model

-Evaluated the model using accuracy and classification metrics

-Results
+Evaluation Metrics

-Accuracy achieved: 100%
+Accuracy
+Precision
+Recall
+F1-score

+Result

-The model successfully classified all test samples
+The model successfully classifies Iris flowers into three species with 100% accuracy on the test dataset.

-High precision, recall, and F1-score for all classes

-Files Included

-iris.py – Python script for Iris flower classification